The best thing to do is seek immediate veterinary advice, but in the meantime it is vital to prevent blood loss.

 - Gently clean the wound with lukewarm water.
 If it is only a slight graze, clean regularly and monitor.

-- It is important that you stop your pet from licking any wound as this can cause infection and further damage to the injury.
+- It is important that you stop your pet from licking any wound, as this can cause infection and further damage to the injury.

 - If the wound is getting worse or your pet becomes unwell, please call us immediately.
-Remember, phone advice is free so do not hesitate to call us if you have any questions or concerns.
+Remember, phone advice is free, so do not hesitate to call us if you have any questions or concerns.

 Bees and wasps stings are incredibly common during the summer months in Glasgow.
 If they are stung, our pets are often very good at letting us know by crying and drawing attention to the area.

-If you suspect your pet has been stung, the first thing to do is check to see if the sting is still present and remove it if possible.
+If you suspect your pet has been stung, the first thing to do is check to see if the sting is still present and, remove it, if possible.
 If the sting is present it is likely to be a bee sting.
 When the sting is not present, this is a good indication of a wasp sting.

-For bee stings – Mix small amount of water with some bicarbonate soda to make a paste, and apply to affected area.
+For bee stings – Mix a small amount of water with some bicarbonate soda to make a paste, and apply to affected area.